 The frequency, duration and timing of COVID-19 episodes will be described.
 Eligibility for the overall study population will not be restricted based on the presence of COVID-19 during pregnancy or in proximity to COVID-19 treatments; rather, the frequency and characteristics of COVID-19 episodes will be summarized and described and may be used for stratification.
-COVID-19 episodes will be defined independently of any treatment(s) received for COVID-19; however, treatments received during COVID-19 episodes will be characterized with regard to the COVID-19 episode during which they occur (e.g., time from COVID-19 diagnosis, etc.; Section 9.3.3).
+COVID-19 episodes will be defined independently of any treatment(s) received for COVID-19; however, treatments received during COVID-19 episodes will be characterized with regard to the COVID-19 episode during which they occur (eg, time from COVID-19 diagnosis to treatment initiation, inpatient status at time of COVID-19 diagnosis, etc.; Section 9.3.3).